Financial Patents: Everything You Need to Know

 What is a Patent?

 Understanding financial patents requires an understanding of the different types of patents available to inventors.
-A patent is the exclusive right to intellectual property, used to sell or produce a specific process or product for a set amount of time.
+A patent is an exclusive right to intellectual property, used to sell or produce a specific process or product for a set amount of time.

 A patent is also defined as a right that has been guaranteed or granted by the government, providing the exclusive rights to an inventor to produce, manufacture, and/or sell the invention for a specific amount of time.
 The time limit of a patent varies between countries, although many recognize the patent laws of one another.
 In the United States, a patent term is 20 years.
-Patents also provide protection to inventors from others stealing their ideas, which helps to encourage entrepreneurship and innovation.
+Patents also protect inventors from others stealing their ideas, which helps to encourage entrepreneurship and innovation.

-The Copyright, Designs, and Patents Act 1988 in the United Kingdom dictates that the national patent office can provide a patent to an inventor.
+The Copyright, Designs, and Patents Act 1988 in the United Kingdom dictate that the national patent office can provide a patent to an inventor.
 The patent provides the inventor with a monopoly to use, sell, or manufacture the invention for 20 years.
 The 20-year time period begins when the applicant first files the patent application.
 Before receiving approval on a patent, an inventor must provide detailed information about the invention to the patent office.
-Reviewers in this office must feel satisfied that the invention has application in an industrial basis and original features.
+Reviewers in this office must feel satisfied that the invention has application on an industrial basis and original features.

 Although the patent does provide monopoly protection on an invention, the patent office does not enforce this protection.
-Instead, the patent holder is responsible to protect their rights, determine if someone else is committing infringement, and take legal action against anyone who may be infringing on the patent.
+Instead, the patent holder is responsible to protect their rights, determine if someone else is infringing, and take legal action against anyone who may be infringing on the patent.
 A patent granted in one country could be valid in another if it has been filed in countries party to reciprocal treaties.
 One example is the United Kingdom, which is part of the European Patent Convention.
 This convention includes 13 countries in Europe and provides additional rights across all 13 countries for those who file one patent application.

 Choosing to sell a patent could result in capital gains on a long-term basis for the inventor because this intangible asset can depreciate over its life.

 Within the United States, a patent term is 20 years and grants the inventor an exclusive right to make and sell a product without worrying about competitors.
 Patent protection gives incentive to a company or inventor to continue to develop products, processes, and services, which helps encourage innovation.
-For example, pharmaceutical companies invest a lot of money on research and development initiatives, and patent protection is essential to helping them recoup those funds and earn a profit.
+For example, pharmaceutical companies invest a lot of money in research and development initiatives, and patent protection is essential to helping them recoup those funds and earn a profit.

 There are three main types of applications for patents through the United States Patent and Trademark Office (USPTO):